 Guest Column: February is Children’s Dental Health Month

-Unfortunately, a lot of children in Illinois still end up with cavities.
-Fifty-three percent of Illinois third graders have experienced cavities.
-Among those children, 29 percent have untreated cavities, and 5 percent have cavities that need urgent dental treatment.(1)
+In Illinois, tooth decay is the most common chronic disease affecting children.1 According to a survey by the Illinois Department of Public Health, 55 percent of Illinois third graders have experienced dental cavities.
+Among those children, 30 percent have untreated cavities, and 4 percent have cavities that need urgent dental treatment.2

-Throughout the month, thousands of kindergarten through third-grade students in Illinois elementary schools will enjoy “Land of Smiles,” an entertaining oral health education program that teaches proper brushing and flossing techniques, good and bad foods for the teeth and why it is important to visit the dentist regularly.
-As part of our mission to improve the oral health of the communities we serve, the Delta Dental of Illinois Foundation provides the program free of charge to more than 100 schools each year.
+Throughout the month, numerous events and activities in Illinois will promote positive oral health practices.
+Thousands of kindergarten through third-grade students in elementary schools throughout Illinois will enjoy “Land of Smiles,” an entertaining oral health program that teaches proper brushing and flossing techniques, good and bad foods for the teeth and why it is important to visit the dentist at least twice a year.
+As part of our mission to improve the oral health of the communities we serve, Delta Dental of Illinois provides the program free of charge to more than 100 schools.

-→ When your child has two baby teeth adjoining each other, begin using floss daily.
+→ Floss.
+When your child has two baby teeth adjoining each other, begin using floss daily.

-→ Unless a problem is suspected, your child should visit the dentist by his or her first birthday or within six months after the first tooth erupts, with regular appointments thereafter.
+→ Visit the dentist by age 1.
+Unless a problem is suspected, your child should visit the dentist by his or her first birthday or within six months after the first tooth erupts, with regular appointments thereafter.

 Print This Article